-Andy Ngô reacts to becoming Antifa target, leaving US: 'Not safe any more for me'
+Andy Ngô reacts to becoming Antifa target, leaving US: 'Not safe anymore for me'

 But everything came to a head earlier this year when Ngô left the country amid threats of violence and "an escalation of safety concerns," he told Fox News.

-"It was just not safe any more for me.
+"It was just not safe anymore for me.
 I had already been on borrowed time," he said when reached by phone.

 Ngô grew to have a keen interest in Antifa following the outcome of the 2016 presidential election, he said.